Yoctol/bottender/docs/the-basics-session.md

 ## Introduction

-Bottender provide a mechanism for you to recognize each conversation and store temporary data on ecah conversation. just like session of the web server.
+Conversations may happen in an 1 on 1 private chat or even in a channel with a lot of people in there.
+Due to this, Bottender provides a mechanism called "session" to distinguish different conversations and store temporary data on the corresponding conversation.
+It's just like how sessions works in the typical web server.
+The following are jargon that you may want to know when using the session:

-- [Session state](the-basics-session.md#session-state): store and retrieve data on each conversation
+- [Session state](the-basics-session.md#session-state): temporary data on the conversation.
-- [Session id](the-basics-session.md#session-id): a identifier to recognize each conversation
+- [Session id](the-basics-session.md#session-id): an unique identifier of the conversation.
-- [Session storage](the-basics-session.md#session-storage): specify what kind of storage you want to use
+- [Session storage](the-basics-session.md#session-storage): where to store the session.

 ## Session State

-`State` is widely used in flow control of daily mahcines, e.g. traffic light.
-The change of state is in response to external inputs and/or conditions is satisfied.
-For example, a green traffic light (a state) changes to yellow traffic light after 60 sec (a satisfied time condition).
+`State` is widely used in flow control of daily machines, e.g., traffic light.
+The change of state is in response to external inputs and/or conditions are satisfied.
+For example, a green traffic light (a state) changes to the yellow traffic light after 60 sec (a satisfied time condition).

 ### A Counting Bot Example

-Considering a couting bot which responds the number of message events it received, for example:
+Considering a counting bot which replies the number of message events it received, for example:

 ```
 You > Hi